Moped Justice Part 2: Ramming is justified and long overdue

 I don’t share Kev’s fear that the tactics will be used on ordinary bikers.
 I have said elsewhere that we need to be careful that aggressive tactics are also used against ordinary ‘naughty’ bikers.
 Despite evidence to the contrary, police say the use of lethal force stingers is reserved for use only against criminals.
 But as the Southend Stinger showed, some officers didn’t get the message.

 But ramming is different.
 Your bog-standard Old Bill isn’t going to be anywhere near a Tactical Stop, as it’s known in the police.
 Only very highly trained ’Scorpion’ drivers are authorised to use the ramming tactic, and they must get authorisation from a senior officer before deploying.
 The decision is never made lightly.
-Thanks to the fear of prosecution following an IPCC (sorry IOPC as it now is) investigation, all of the officers involved in requesting and authorising the decision to use the tactic as a last resort, to prevent the fear of injury to the public.
+Thanks to the fear of prosecution following an IPCC (sorry IOPC as it now is) investigation, all of the officers involved in requesting and authorising the decision use the tactic only as a last resort, to prevent the fear of injury to the public.

 Where I completely agree with Kev is the root cause of the situation – “This is a problem that has its roots buried deep in a society that is failing itself and is being failed by consecutive governments…”